mofangju/buildroot-beaglebone/README.md

-bill@ubuntu:~/github/uboot$ cat README.md

 # Buildroot for Beaglebone Black

-### 1 The Directory Structure
+### 1 The Buildroot Out-of-Tree Directory Structure

+After GIT clone this repository, please update submodule.
 ```
-    buildroot    # Buildroot souce codes, I use 2018.05 version
-    custom-app   # Our linux module/driver source codes
-    external     # Outside of the Buildroot tree, using the br2-external mechanism
+    git submodule init
+    git submodule update
 ```
-I will proivide the details of external directory:
+To avoid source code mixed with buildroot or linux kernel, the custome-app directory contains the linux module/driver source codes.
+The br2-external mechanism is adopted, the outside of the Buildroot tree is external directory, as follows.
 ```
     external/
     ├── board